Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Summary

 1) As the merger evolves, the subclusters accelerate toward each other, launching equatorial shocks near pericenter passage.
-As they recede, each subcluster drives an axial bow shock (Shock~1 and Shock~2).
-The surfaces of these shocks consist of many shock zones with varying Mach numbers, producing nonuniform CRe injection.
+As they subsequently recede, each subcluster drives an axial bow shock (Shock~1 and Shock~2).
+The surfaces of these shocks consist of multiple shock zones with varying Mach numbers, leading to spatially nonuniform CRe injection.
 The equatorial shocks are weak and contribute negligibly to CRe production.
-Shock~1 (ahead of the heavier subcluster) is stronger and smaller in extent than Shock~2.
-Approximately 1~Gyr after pericenter passage---our representative observational epoch---the axial shocks expand to $R_s\sim1$--3~Mpc, with mean Mach numbers of $\langle M_{s,1}\rangle \sim 4$ for Shock~1 and $\langle M_{s,2}\rangle \sim 2.5$ for Shock~2.
-Both exhibit relatively narrow Mach-number distributions with widths $\Delta M_s\sim0.5$.
+In the unequal-mass merger models, Shock~1 (ahead of the heavier subcluster) is stronger but less spatially extended than Shock~2 (ahead of the lighter subcluster).
+At our representative observational epoch, approximately 1~Gyr after pericenter passage, the axial shocks in the \texttt{m4m2$\theta$0} model have expanded to $R_s\sim1$--3~Mpc, with mean Mach numbers of $\langle M_{s,1}\rangle \sim 3.9$ for Shock~1 and $\langle M_{s,2}\rangle \sim 2.8$ for Shock~2.
+Both shocks exhibit relatively narrow Mach-number distributions with widths of $\Delta M_s\sim0.5$.

-2) Merger-driven turbulence amplifies magnetic fields, rendering them highly intermittent and spatially nonuniform.
-These turbulent magnetic fields imprint patchy, fine-scale structures in the synchrotron surface brightness of simulated radio relics and contribute to the complex behavior of their synchrotron spectra.
+2) In the unequal-mass merger models, Shock~1 produces a brighter, although more compact, radio relic than Shock~2 due to its higher $\langle M_s\rangle$ and stronger downstream magnetic fields.
+While the radio spectral index measured at the shock surface estimates the shock Mach number broadly consistent with the actual Mach number, the radio spectrum steepens downstream because of radiative cooling.

-3) Because of its higher $\langle M_s\rangle$ and stronger downstream magnetic fields, Shock~1 produces brighter radio relics---though more compact---than Shock~2.
-At $t/t_0=1.0$, the spectral index at the shock zones spans $\alpha_{2,3}\approx0.58$--0.75 between 150 and 600~MHz, consistent with $M_s\approx3$--5, and steepens downstream due to cooling.
-Both 2D $S_{\nu}$ maps and 3D renderings of the emissivity $j_{\nu}$ show fine-scale variations tied to turbulent magnetic fields.
-The apparent morphology and brightness of radio relics depend strongly on viewing angle, even with the same underlying shock structures.
+3) Merger-driven turbulence amplifies magnetic fields, making them highly intermittent and spatially nonuniform.
+These fields imprint patchy, fine-scale structures on the synchrotron emissivity, $j_{\nu}$.
+As a result, both the 2D synchrotron surface-brightness map, $S_{\nu}$, and the 3D rendering of $j_{\nu}$ exhibit small-scale variations associated with turbulent magnetic fields.

-4) Turbulent acceleration with $\tau_{\rm pp}\lesssim1$~Gyr prolongs the lifetime of high-energy CRe, delays spectral aging, and enhances radio surface brightness relative to the case with no turbulent acceleration.
-A preexisting fossil CRe population increases the downstream CR energy density and radio brightness.
+4) Turbulent acceleration with $\tau_{\rm pp}\lesssim1$~Gyr affects the CRe energy spectrum and, consequently, the synchrotron radio spectrum.
+In our models, which assume constant $\tau_{\rm pp}$, turbulent acceleration primarily boosts the amplitudes of the spectra, thereby increasing the surface brightness of radio relics.
+The presence of a preexisting fossil CRe population further enhances the downstream CRe energy density and the radio surface brightness.